 Until something happens to force us to change.

 I still sit on my sofa behind closed doors most nights.
-But instead of filling myself up with a shitty awful liquid drug that crushes my sense of self I drink chamomile tea.
+But instead of filling myself up with a shitty awful liquid drug that crushes my sense of self, I drink chamomile tea.
 I still watch TV but I remember what happened the next day.
-I still get up to go to the bathroom or kitchen but while there I might be cleaning my face or packing school lunches for the next day.
+I still get up to go to the bathroom or kitchen but I walk sure-footed, and while I'm there I might be cleaning my face or packing school lunches for the next day.

 But most of all I'm free in my mind.
 I can calmly process things that have happened.
 I can make plans for the days ahead.
 I can think creatively about work.
 Or I can just sit and feel contented about my messy, ordinary, sober life.

-And as always – I can fall into bed sober and sleep restfully until morning… so grateful that I no longer live in a boozy hell.
+And as always - I can fall into bed sober and sleep restfully until morning.
+So, so grateful that I no longer live in a boozy hell.

 Love, Mrs D xxx